Silver419/reboot2023/README.md

 # reboot2023
-reboot repository
+reboot repository for reboot 1.0 in 2023.

+## How about a joke?
-## What did the janitar say when he jumped out of the maintenance closet?
+What did the janitor say when he jumped out of the maintenance closet?
 Supplies